Skip to content

 image 7

-• At the next window, indicate you are connecting as a "Registered user"
+• In the next window, indicate that you are connecting as a "Registered user".

 • The domain is LOCAL